etra0/yakuza-freecam/README.md

 - You can release the camera in almost every place
 - You can pause in freeroam and in the cinematics (experimental)

+## Usage

+**The relevant game must be running before you run the free camera tool.**

+You should see a Command Prompt window with instructions.
+If one briefly flashes on the screen, or doesn't appear at all, you may need to open Command Prompt yourself and run it to see what went wrong.

 ## Compilation
 Yakuza Zero: